-Required Assignment 4: Pathography Essay
+Required Assignment 7: Pathography Essay

+This assignment is part of the PACE curriculum.
 Students will select a patient to partner with for this assignment, utilizing an extended patient interview or a memorable event that influenced personal growth in empathy.
-This assignment's goal is to let students demonstrate the development of humanism and professional identity through patient care.
+The goal of this assignment is for the student to demonstrate the development of humanism and their professional identity through patient care.
 Students must be prepared to read their essays during the session.
-More details on this narrative medicine assignment, as well as examples of prior submissions, are located on Canvas M.D.
-Clerkships AY2024-2025 Doctoring 3 page.
+The objective of this assignment is to showcase your newly developed professional identity and ability to care for a patient in a humanistic manner.